 We have been there since the beginning of the crisis.

-We have reached 2.2 million children in Syria
+We have reached 4.2 million individuals including 2.6 million children in Syria

 We provide emergency and lifesaving support, combined with early recovery activities that help restore basic services for children and their families.